Skip to main content

 Key Takeaways

-• Offline-first design is essential for products targeting underserved populations
+• Offline-first design is essential for products targeting populations in regions with limited connectivity

 • Multi-chain support future-proofs the platform as blockchain infrastructure evolves